 The retardation in cell functionality gives rise to physical withdrawal symptoms when drugs or alcohol are withdrawn.
 The user thus returns or ‘relapses’ to drug or alcohol use in order to ease these painful withdrawal symptoms.
 In order to beat addiction, the user must go through a process known as ‘detoxification’.
 During detoxification at a drug or alcohol detox clinic, prescription medications may be offered to clients in order to ease an otherwise painful withdrawal process.

-Examples of painful withdrawal symptoms include diarrhea, the ‘shakes’ and abdominal pain.
+Examples of painful withdrawal symptoms include diarrhoea, ‘shakes’ and abdominal pain.

 Above we have focused on how physical and psychological addictions differ.
 Now we focus on how they are similar to one another.

-Another similarities between psychological and physical addiction is how both types of addiction is treated.
+Other similarities between psychological and physical addiction are how both types of addiction are treated.
 Physical addiction requires a supervised detox whilst a psychological addiction does not.
-However this is where the distinction ends.
+However, this is where the distinction ends.
 Following detoxification, the mental causes of physical addiction are treated in exactly the same manner as psychological addiction i.e., cognitive behavioural therapy, psychotherapy and holistic therapies, education, nutrition and relapse prevention.